Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future

-Moreover, Sato and Tachi, (2010) effectively rendered force vectors on the fingertip \cite{Sato2010}.
-In their subsequent study, Sato \emph{et al.} by rendering diverse combinations of force vectors on the fingertip, they managed to render texture properties (i.e., smoothness and roughness) \cite{Sato2011}.
+Moreover, Sato and Tachi \cite{Sato2010} effectively rendered directional force vectors on the fingertip by activating diverse pads of the electrode in variant intervals.
+The study offered evidence that spatial and temporal aspects of the stimulation are capable to render force and motion \cite{Sato2010}.
+In their subsequent study, Sato \emph{et al.} \cite{Sato2011} by rendering diverse combinations of force vectors on the fingertip, managed to render texture properties (i.e., smoothness and roughness).
 These results were also replicated in other studies (i.e., \cite{Mengoni2011,Peruzzini2012}), which further support the potency of electrotactile feedback to render textural information, and facilitate recognition and discrimination between diverse materials \cite{Peruzzini2012}.
-Finally, in another follow-up study, Okabe \emph{et al.}, (2011) by rendering the force vectors, elicited an illusion of multi-directional motion to the users \cite{Okabe2012}.
+Finally, in another follow-up study, Okabe \emph{et al.}, \cite{Okabe2012} by rendering the force vectors, elicited an illusion of multi-directional motion to the users.
 The users perceived a motion of sliding over a surface by following diverse trajectories.